 Nowhere.
 And everywhere.
 Where does any friendship lead?
 To happiness.
 To knowledge.
 To growth.
 Probably not to living together and children (since two is enough for me I think).
 But never say never.
 So programmed are we into an imposed relationship structure of ‘my prince will come and we will live happily ever after’, ‘he will be my everything and satisfy every need’ (what a huge burden on someone!), that we cannot envisage exploring a connection, just because there is one.
 The safety of unthinking, unconscious monogamy creates a perception of comfort where there is none.
 It dulls the senses.
 It wraps us in cotton wool.
 Where we remain fetally stunted, soft and shielded.
 From growth.
 And that for me is a far bigger risk.
 A risk of wasting this precious life…who knows if it’s the only one we get, or how long it lasts?

 We are a society who has mistaken happiness, for comfort.
-But if you seek to be happy, do not seek to be comfortable.
-Because there are many battles to be fought if you are to find your true self.
+But to be happy there are many uncomfortable battles to be fought.